Byte Author Uploaded Image

 Flaticon Icon

-This step also tells us to ask questions to truly understand what they are talking about or how they are feeling.
+It's also helpful to ask questions to truly understand what they're talking about or how they are feeling.

 Quiz